froggestspirit/suiCune/README.md

 **Process (Finalizing/Converting a function)**

 After a function is converted, it can be rewritten.
-Pick the function, and follow the process below:

-- Change the function's "REDIRECTED" macro to "CONVERTED" in functions.h
+Keep in mind that if a function is not set to "REDIRECTED" or "CONVERTED" in functions.h, it will not be called, except for explicit calls to the function (see audio/engine.c).
+In some cases, the "REDIRECTED" or "CONVERTED" macro should be removed in case the function is rewritten to take parameters, or return values (again see audio/engine.c).
+Currently there should not be any functional difference between "REDIRECTED" and "CONVERTED" in functions.h.
+This was a left over from the old emulation method in the Silver port, but the two can still be used to denote which functions have been rewritten, that still might have calls from code that's not converted.

 **Things to note**